Share what kind of mom you are!

 Try that new Indian place with Mom and Dad.

-Write a thank-you note to Mrs. Graves for not giving up on you in calculus class.
+Write a thank-you note to Mrs. Graves for not giving up on me in calculus class.

 5. What’s a great memory from when you were little that we could recreate?